wp-plugins/sexybookmarks/readme.txt

 * Fixed issue with icons not appearing correctly for Google Reader and Google Bookmarks

 = 3.1.1 =
-* Quick bug fix for the bug that apeared immediately after releasing 3.1
+* Quick bug fix for the bug that appeared immediately after releasing 3.1

 = 3.1 =
 * Many improvements in the coding efficiency